Building a Customer Service Friendly Home Office

 - Ergonomic layout of your work area.
 Arrange furniture and pathway in an ergonomic way, where ease of movement is considered.
 With this, not only does it make your home office comfortable but helps you move about in the most productive way.
 For example, moving filing cabinets near your desk so documents are easy to reach or having your telephone at arm’s length to answer calls quickly.

 - Computers, servers, desks, networking gears, chairs—these are stuff that you see in the office.
 How do you keep the environment efficient but comfy at the same time?
 Building a home office isn’t just an operations strategy but also allows for work-life balance.
 However, turning your home into a corporate office might put unnecessary stress on you.
 Balance the atmosphere with how you see yourself in a comfortable place.
 Create personal space such as a reading nook by the window or arrange an area where your family can see you in action.
 Sometimes, a good view helps move the brain cells faster.
+One of the most critical aspects of an office is an an individually adjustable office chair.
+You will spend a great deal of time in that chair – you want it to be beneficial to your well being.

 More than the Equipment